-Active transportation recommendations include regulatory and wayfinding signage and a class 1 multi-use path.
-The alignment of the proposed class 1 path is recommended on the east side of the roadway, but the existing topography does create challenges in some areas.
-A phased approach to implementing recommendations may include enhancements and maintenance to the shoulders on both sides of the roadway for avid cyclists that travel along this area.
+Active transportation recommendations include regulatory and wayfinding signage and class 2 bike lanes with shoulder enhancements.
+The County can explore a class 1 multi-use path alignment on the east side of the roadway, but the existing topography does create challenges in some areas.
+Protecting the existing groves of trees is important to the community (those near Aerie Crag and Rush Creek).